Her aim? To provoke!

-Francesca likes to define herself as an EnvironmentARTist.
+Francesca likes to define herself as an EnvironmentARTist, or eco-artivist.
 Torn between optimism and surrender, she is haunted by the idea of mankind’s imminent self-destruction.
 Yet, she believes in a future for humanity of resourceful innovation through re-thinking, re-purposing and reducing.
+It is this hope that is made visible through her work, which is composed almost entirely of rubbish and ‘found’ material.
+Her art invites us to reconsider the everyday, where we place value and how small changes could make big impacts.

 She also has a true passion for mosaic, as it allows the use of a broad range of materials: she strives to show the beauty and significance of each material used, in each tiny piece, eagerly crisscrossing the boundary between mosaic and mixed media.
 She is on a mission to show the incredible - yet still lesser known and appreciated - potential of modern mosaic, as a fine art in its own right.

 She has participated in over 60 art exhibitions internationally in the last 2 years alone.
 She has received over 30 awards and appeared on a dozen publications.
-She has recently launched the Payment in Kind(ness) initiative, whereby she accepts eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward her artwork.
+In May 2018 she launched the Payment in Kind(ness) initiative, whereby she accepts eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward her artwork.

 Ironically, her Little Things exhibition was censored within the first week of opening, as it was found to be “too controversial” by some of the estate residents.

-She is currently working on the pilot project of her "Art for Trash" initiative, as part of what she likes to call the "ArtWORKivism" movement (of which at the moment she is the founder andsole member).
-The aim is to bring environmental artivism inside business offices, and to stimulate ENVIRONMENTAL AWARENESS and RESPONSIBILITY in the professional sphere, spreading the belief that they are pervasive and necessary in all aspects of our lives.
-It involves the employees to collect a selection of their office daily rubbish, and she uses it to make an artwork for their office.
-The first client is Bluefield Partners, a thriving business with strong ethical and environmental values, which enthusiastically embraced the initiative in their London City office.
+She recently launched her "Art for Trash" initiative, as part of what she named the "ArtWORKivism" movement.
+The aim is to bring eco-artivism inside business offices, and to stimulate ENVIRONMENTAL AWARENESS and RESPONSIBILITY in the professional sphere, spreading the belief that they are pervasive and necessary in all aspects of our lives.
+It involves the employees collecting a selection of their office daily rubbish, which she then uses to make an artwork for their office.
+The pilot project was run with Bluefield Partners, a thriving business with strong ethical and environmental values, which enthusiastically embraced the initiative in their London City office.

 Francesca is happily available for pro bono collaborations with environmental organisations.
 Making the world a better place through art, in all possible ways, is her biggest hope.